LSO-Kaliber/.github/profile/README.md

 <hr>
 <b>Hello There :wave: , We Are Kaliber.</b>
 <p>We are a place to accommodate your talents and interests, we appreciate all your efforts and enthusiasm!.
-We make every effort to create competent people and provide the best service to Caliber individuals</p>
+We make every effort to create competent people and provide the best service to Kaliber individuals</p>